 Where the amount payable is not fixed, the amount in the table is determined by reference to the conditions existing at the end of the reporting period.
-Foreign exchange payments are translated using the spot exchange rate at the end of the reporting period.
+Currency payments are recalculated using the spot exchange rate at the end of the reporting period.